rijumone/PHPCMS/picocms/content/serialization_1.md

 # Introduction

-Serialization refers to the process using which complex objects can be converted to byte streams so enable their storage and/or transfer.
+Serialization refers to the process using which complex objects can be converted to byte streams to enable their storage and/or transfer.
 The reverse process, loading complex objects from bytes, is known as deserialization.

 This is required invariably while developing applications in the real world.
 A good example is the response of web APIs.